FASD Training of Trainers Certificate

 Limited enrollment: Priority is given to individuals who serve medical and allied health providers and/or students.

 Cancellation policy: If you are not able to participate in the program, you are welcome to identify a substitute.
-If you must cancel and do so up to three business days prior to the program, you will receive a full refund minus a $20 administrative fee.
-If you cancel less than three business days prior to the beginning of the program, or do not participate, you are responsible for the entire fee.
+If you must cancel and do so up to 4 weeks prior to the program, you will receive a full refund minus a $50 administrative fee.
+If you cancel less than 4 weeks prior to the beginning of the program, or do not participate, you are responsible for the entire fee.
+Please contact Kristi Obmascher (608-262-8971) if you need to cancel and have any questions.

 Sponsored by: University of Wisconsin–Madison Continuing Studies